SuluJulianto/date-and-time-module/README.md

 ## Java
 The Java code (`TimezoneConversion.java`) showcases timezone handling using the `java.time` package.
 It retrieves the current time in the Indonesia timezone (`Asia/Jakarta`), demonstrating various date and time formatting options and extracting date components.

+## Golang
+The Golang script (`timezone_conversion.go`) demonstrates the usage of the `time` package to manage timezones.
+This script retrieves the current time in the Indonesia timezone (`Asia/Jakarta`), providing examples of different date and time formatting options, and extracting specific date components.

 ## Usage
 For each programming language: